 The Adventures in Science (AiS) program introduces children from Pre-K to Grade 5 to a wide variety of scientific disciplines through thought-provoking, hands-on investigations and interactive tours of Museum exhibits.
-The three-day workshops and week-long day camps or institutes are listed below.
+The three-day workshops and week-long day camps are listed below.

 For more information, please contact email@example.com

 To receive updates on new programs and registration dates, please send a blank email to firstname.lastname@example.org